-A key advantage to DWDM is that it's protocol and bitrate independent.
+A key advantage of DWDM is that it's protocol and bitrate independent.
 DWDM-based networks can transmit data in IP, ATM, SONET, SDH and Ethernet.
 Therefore, DWDM-based networks can carry different types of traffic at different speeds over an optical channel.
-Voice transmission, email, video and multimedia data are just some examples of services which can be simultaneously transmitted in DWDM systems.
-DWDM systems have channels at wavelengths spaced with 0.4 nm spacing.
+Voice transmission, email, video and multimedia data are just some examples of services that can be simultaneously transmitted in DWDM systems.
+DWDM systems have channels at wavelengths spaced with 0.4nm or 0.8nm spacing.

 A DWDM system generally consists of five components: Optical Transmitters/Receivers, DWDM Mux/DeMux Filters, Optical Add/Drop Multiplexers (OADMs), Optical Amplifiers, Transponders (Wavelength Converters).

 DWDM systems require very precise wavelengths of light to operate without interchannel distortion or crosstalk.
 Several individual lasers are typically used to create the individual channels of a DWDM system.
 Each laser operates at a slightly different wavelength.
 Modern systems operate with 200, 100, and 50-GHz spacing.
-Newer systems support 25-GHz spacing and 12.5-GHz spacing is being investigated.
-Generally, DWDM transceivers (DWDM SFP, DWDM SFP+, DWDM XFP, etc.) operating at 100 and 50 GHz can be found on the market nowadays.
+Newer systems that support 25-GHz spacing and 12.5-GHz spacing are being investigated.
+Generally, DWDM transceivers (DWDM SFP, DWDM SFP+, DWDM XFP, etc.) operating at 100 and 50-GHz can be found on the market nowadays.

 Optical amplifiers boost the amplitude or add gain to optical signals passing on a fiber by directly stimulating the photons of the signal with extra energy.
 They are "in-fiber" devices.
 Optical amplifiers amplify optical signals across a broad range of wavelengths.
 This is very important for DWDM system application.
 Erbium-Doped Fiber Amplifiers (EDFAs) are the most commonly used type of in-fiber optical amplifiers.
 EDFAs used in DWDM systems are sometimes called DWDM EDFA, compared to those used in CATV or SDH systems.
-To extend the transmission distance of your DWDM system, you can get all the types of Optical Amplifiers in Fiberstore, including DWDM EDFA, CATV EDFA, SDH EDFA, EYDFA, and Raman Amplifier etc. (Here is a figure that shows the operation of a DWDM EDFA.)
+To extend the transmission distance of your DWDM system, you can choose from different types of optical amplifiers, including DWDM EDFA, CATV EDFA, SDH EDFA, EYDFA, and Raman Amplifier etc. Here is a figure that shows the operation of a DWDM EDFA.

-Transponders are generally used in WDM systems (2.5 to 40 Gbps), including not only DWDM systems, but aslo CWDM systems.
-Fiberstore provides various WDM transponders (OEO converters) with different module ports (SFP to SFP, SFP+ to SFP+, XFP to XFP, etc.).
+Transponders are generally used in WDM systems (2.5 to 40 Gbps), including not only DWDM systems, but also CWDM systems.
+And WDM transponders (OEO converters) can come with different module ports (SFP to SFP, SFP+ to SFP+, XFP to XFP, etc.).